VikYurkin/Queue/README.md

 # Queue
 Test task for Geek Prtns

-Createв RestAPI app for generating series.
+Createв RestAPI app for generating series on RestAPI_to_series branch.

 API: